Army Printing and Stationery Service: Publications

 A First World War British Field Service Postcard.
 This example was printed by a private firm.

 Initially the unit was purely responsive, supplying only that material that had been requested by individual British Army units in the field.
 In the winter of 1914–15 only 103 copies of a manual on the prevention of frost bite were requested from a print run of 250,000, during a period in which 20,000 men were hospitalised with the injury.
 Another incident saw a print run of 250,000 aircraft recognition cards – originally intended to be issued to every British soldier – reduced to just 50,000 by the Adjutant General.
 The run was increased to 200,000 days later by the War Office, leading to considerable confusion and inefficiency.
 Following these incidents the service became responsible for specifying the amount of manuals each unit would receive and supplying the same.

 The unit also issued standard British Army forms and documents and printed in English, Flemish, French, Chinese and various Indian languages.
 Some documents had a very wide distribution and huge production runs were necessary – such as for the field service postcards that were regularly issued to every man in the British and Indian Armies – while some manuals were highly specialised and print runs of only 500 were made.
 Partridge's unit also undertook the printing of mess menus and Christmas cards.
 The Army Printing and Stationery Service was also responsible for the manufacture and issuing of the rubber stamps used by mail censors.
 From 1916 all documents produced by the unit were denoted with a SS (Stationery Service) reference code.
 During a paper shortage in 1918 Partridge implemented a large scale paper recycling campaign.

 Many new documents were produced during the course of the war, averaging one every two days.
 By the end of the war the unit maintained stock of 1,100 separate documents and was distributing almost 400,000 packages per week.
 Documents classified as secret – such as the BEF orders of battle – were produced at night under direct supervision of an officer and with labour divided such that no one person had possession of the whole document.
 The unit was capable of turning out new documents very quickly.
-On one occasion, in April 1915, the unit completed a print run of 15,000 instructions for the firing of rifle grenades that were ready the morning after receiving the text at 5.30pm.
+On one occasion, in April 1915, the unit completed a print run of 15,000 instructions for the firing of rifle grenades that were ready the morning after receiving the text at 5.30 p.m.